openflighthpc/flight-job/docs/environment-modes.md

 paths expanded from `/opt/flight-job`.
 E.g., by default the templates would be loaded from `/opt/flight-job/usr/share/job/templates`.

-There are two mechanisms by which standalone mode can be activated, either of which is sufficient.
+There are two mechanisms by which development mode can be activated, either of which is sufficient.

 * Create the file `.flight-envionment` containing the line